zdurr22/map-dispatch-to-props-readme/README.md

 import { addTodo } from  './actions/todos';
 ```

-Then we just need to modify our dispatch inside the `onHandleSubmit` method as
+Then we just need to modify our dispatch inside the `handleOnSubmit` method as
 follows:

 ```javascript